 - Searing the meat adds flavor that only gets intensified as the pork cooks.

-- The seared meat creates a fond (the stuck-on bits in the bottom of the skillet), which are then used to start a flavorful liquid that will eventually turn into the gravy for this recipe.
+- The seared meat creates a fond (the stuck-on bits in the bottom of the skillet), which are then used to start a flavorful liquid that eventually turns into the gravy for this recipe.

-Alternatively, you can store individual portions of leftover pork, veggies, and gravy in glass containers for easy grab-and-go lunches.
-To freeze, store the cooked pork and gravy together (without the vegetables) in a freezer-safe container or heavy-duty bag for up to 3 months.
+To freeze, I store the cooked pork and gravy together (without the vegetables) in a freezer-safe container or heavy-duty bag for up to 3 months.

 Frequently Asked Questions

 Yes, you can overcook anything in the crock pot if there is not enough liquid or too long of a cooking time.
-However, a pork shoulder roast is a very forgiving cut of meat, so as long as you add liquid to the crock pot and cook on the low heat setting for a range of 6 to 8 hours, you will yield tender and juicy pork roast.
+However, a pork shoulder roast is a very forgiving cut of meat, so as long as I add liquid to the crock pot and cook on the low heat setting for 6 to 8 hours, I will yield a tender and juicy pork roast.

-You may be using the wrong cut of meat, not adding enough liquid, or cooking for too short or too long of a time.
-We recommend using a pork shoulder roast or Boston butt, adding at least 1 cup liquid to the slow cooker, and cooking for a range of 6 to 8 hours.
-If your roast is larger than 3 pounds, you may need to cook for longer.
+The most common reasons I see this happen are that the wrong cut of meat is being used, there’s not enough liquid added, or it’s cooking for too short or too long.
+I recommend using a pork shoulder roast or Boston butt, adding at least 1 cup liquid to the slow cooker, and cooking for 6 to 8 hours.
+If the roast is larger than 3 pounds, the cook time may need to be increased.

-You will know the pork and vegetables are done with the pork pulls apart easily and the vegetables are fork tender (easily pierced with a fork but not too mushy).
+I know the pork and veggies are done when the pork pulls apart easily and the vegetables are fork tender (easily pierced with a fork but not too mushy).

 Yes, crock pot recipes benefit from the addition of liquid during cooking, which helps tenderize the meat and prevents everything from getting dry during the long cooking time.

-If your pork roast has a fat cap, place the fat side facing up.
+If the pork roast has a fat cap, place the fat side facing up.
 This helps create more flavorful and juicy pork as it cooks.

 Easy Crock Pot Pork Roast Recipe